Last Updated on August 16, 2023 by Janine

 The server will ask if you want the bill closed: cuenta cerrada.
 If you plan to leave a cash tip and pay with your card, say Si, cuenta cerrada, and leave your desired tip in cash on the table.

 If you wish to tip with your card, tell the server the tip percentage you wish to leave.
 For example, if you wish to leave 15%, say quince por ciento de propina.
-The server will usually then confirm the amount of the tip (in pesos), and then the total of the final bill.

-Occasionally, a server will add the gratuity to the bill for you, so always check your bill before you pay.
-This shouldn’t happen, but in some touristy areas servers will seize the opportunity to skim a few extra pesos in tips off of their tables.
+This shouldn’t happen… but in some touristy areas, servers will seize the opportunity to skim a few extra pesos in tips off of their tables.

-This attitude sucks, but remember, the wages are very low and people have families to support.
+This attitude sucks, but remember, the wages are very low, and people have families to support.
 So, be sure to check your bill.
-If a gratuity has been added don’t leave an additional tip.
+If a gratuity has been added, don’t leave an additional tip.

 Street Food Stands